 A Digital Immersive Theatre and Gaming Experience

-lookingGlass developed from a question NYC theatre company Mangeont asked itself late last September:
+lookingGlass, an experiment in public engagement through digital immersive theatre, developed from a question NYC theatre company Mangeront asked itself late last September:

 Can we, given today’s social, political, economic, and ecological realities, responsibly maintain hope?